Devansh-Gupta-Official/sms-spam-filter/README.md

 This repository contains an Python Notebook (spam_filter.ipynb) that demonstrates the process of email spam classification using machine learning techniques.

+## Problem Statement
+- The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
+It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.

+- The files contain one message per line.
+Each line is composed by two columns: v1 contains the label (ham or spam) and v2 contains the raw text.

 ## Overview
 The dataset (emails.csv) consists of email text and labels indicating whether an email is spam or not.
 ### Dataset Description